stephanieleroux/NEXTSIM/2022-08-04_nextsim-on-Gricad.md

 # NeXtSIM on Gricad

 ### SIngularity
-* Rely on a Singularity image build by Aurélie A. from her mac. _[Note: get precise references for the image.
-Which versions of softwares, BAMG, etc]_
+* Rely on a Singularity image build by Aurélie A. from her mac.
 * A Singularity image gives you access to a working environment (with a compiler and all dependecies needed, such as BAMG).
 But you need to compile the neXtSIM code.

 ### Compile NeXtSIM